shakfu/py-js/README.md

         core
             code <expr|stmt>     : eval/exec/import python code (see above)
             execfile <path>      : python 'execfile' semantics
+            exec <stmnt>         : python 'exec' semantics
 ```

 ## Overview

-`py`, started out as an attempt (during a covid-19 lockdown), to get a basic python3 external for max, and then evolved into a flexible framework for using python3 in max.
+`py/js`, started out as an attempt (during a covid-19 lockdown), to get a basic python3 external for max, and then evolved into a flexible framework for using python3 in max.

 There are two implementation 'flavours':